 - 2 cups beef broth regular or gluten free

 - 2 Tablespoons all purpose flour OR corn starch (for gluten free)

-- Combine all the ingredients for the meat mixture and lightly mix with fingertips until just combined.
-Divide the beef into four 4-ounce patties.
+- Combine all the ingredients for the Salisbury steak mixture in a large bowl.
+Lightly mix with fingertips until just combined.
+Divide the beef into four 4-ounce round or oval patties.

 - In a skillet medium-high heat, add 1 tablespoon of oil and brown the patties until the are browned on both sides.
 Remove the patties from the pan and place onto a dish and set aside.

-- Into the same skillet, add the butter, sliced onions and mushrooms, reducing the heat to medium.
+- Into the same skillet, add the 2 tablespoons of butter, sliced onions and mushrooms, reducing the heat to medium.
 Cook for 3 to 5 minutes, or until the onions begin to soften.

 - Next, add the flour and stir to make a roux.
 Let the roux cook for about 2 minutes, stirring constantly, to cook the flour before adding the beef stock.

 - If using cornstarch for gluten free, first in a small bowl combine cornstarch and 1/4 cup of water or broth.
 Mix well to form the slurry and set aside.